Toronto Theatre District: Theatres

 Also found just east of the central theatre district, on Toronto's harbour front, is the Sony Centre for the Performing Arts.
 The Four Seasons Centre for the Performing Arts home of the Canadian Opera Company and the National Ballet of Canada, and the St. Lawrence Centre is also located nearby.
 Farther east, in the historic Distillery District, are Soulpepper Theatre Company and Young Centre for the Performing Arts.

 Other attractions

 Canada's Walk of Fame is located on several streets within the theatre district.
 Sports and entertainment venues in the area closely surrounding the district include the harbourfront to the south, the St. Lawrence Market, the Rogers Centre (Toronto Skydome) and the CN Tower.
 The city's nightclub district and bohemian Queen Street West neighbourhood are north of the theatre district.

 A major new development project was announced by theatre and art patron David Mirvish in September 2012.
 Mirvish announced plans to demolish the Princess of Wales Theatre to construct a highrise mixed-use complex, designed by architect Frank Gehry.
-The complex will include an art gallery, a new campus for the Ontario College of Art and Design, and retail and condominium construction.
-The project will be one of the largest condominium developments in North America.
-Mirvish hopes that the project, which will include a 60,000 square foot art gallery, will spur the growth of the arts corridor along John Street.
+While the complex was slated to include an art gallery, a new campus for the Ontario College of Art and Design, and retail and condominium construction, the project has been scaled back after community backlash.